CrowdDynamicsLab/Stack_Exchange_Autopsy/Outline.md

 4. **Empirical Analysis I (Model)** [*Note:* This is the first of the two empirical analysis sections.]
    1. **Dataset Description:** Number of websites, time period and other relevant description.
    2. **Bayesian Parameter Estimation:** The parameters of our model, and how we use the Bayesian framework to estimate those.
-   3. **Model Fitting Results / Parameter Analysis:** Best fit parameter values (and distribution) for different Stack Exchange websites
+   3. **Model Fitting Results / Parameter Analysis:** Best fit parameter values (and distribution) for different Stack Exchange websites. --Figure: Plot to show the distributions for different parameters--
-   4. **Model Interpretation:** Explaining content generation in Stack Exchange websites in the light of Cobb-Douglas equation (to be found based on fitting) and diminishing return (co-limitation).
+   4. **Model Interpretation:** Explaining content generation in Stack Exchange websites in the light of Cobb-Douglas equation (to be found based on fitting) and diminishing return (co-limitation). --Figure: Plot to show the diminishing returns--
    5. **The Underlying Market Production:** How content generation in Stack Exchange websites reflect market production.
    6. **Case Study:** [*Note:* This subsection is optional.
 The purpose of this subsection is to present surprising cases (if any).]
 The curious case of websites deviating from the diminishing return.
    7. **Uncovering Two Key Distributions:** Content generation in the light of two key distributions, user activity and subject POV (perspective).
-We attempt to establish the hypothesis that as number of users increase, individuals with fewer resources join network.
+We attempt to establish the hypothesis that as number of users increase, individuals with fewer resources join network. --Figure: Plot to show user activity and subject POV distributions--
-   8. **Forecasting Content Generation:** The effectiveness of our model in content prediction task.
+   8. **Forecasting Content Generation:** The effectiveness of our model in content prediction task. --Figure: Plot to show prediction accuracy (line chart)--
-   9. **Sensitivity Analysis / Sensitivity to Time Granularity:** The effectiveness study of our model under different time granularity, e.g., day, week, month, quarter.
+   9. **Sensitivity Analysis / Sensitivity to Time Granularity:** The effectiveness study of our model under different time granularity, e.g., day, week, month, quarter. --Figure: Plot to show prediction accuracy for different time granularity (bar chart)--
 5. **Empirical Analysis II (Applications)**
    1. **Diseconomies of Scale:** Backed by the diminishing returns, Stack Exchange websites undergo diseconomies of scale-- the ratio of answers to questions go down with the increase in number of users.
-We compare the economic curves with logistic curves to justify effectiveness.
+We compare the economic curves with logistic curves to justify effectiveness. --Figure: Plot to show answer to question ratio fit for different number of users--
-    2. **Health of CQA Platforms:** As the survival of CQA platforms direcly depend on content generation, we examine the adverse effect of scale on a set of health metrics.
+    2. **Health of CQA Platforms:** As the survival of CQA platforms direcly depend on content generation, we examine the adverse effect of scale on a set of health metrics. --Figure: Plot to show answer to question ratio fit for different number of users--
 6. **Discussion**
    1. **Analysis of the Best Fit Model:** present theoretical analysis of the best fit model and the implications.
    2. **Implications and Future Directions:** the implications (new applications) of our research and potential research questions.